Cal 416 885 3911

 Now, you can get everyone on the team to keep the one-page brand plan and some execution plan handy.

-What I recommend is to laminate two documents back-to-back.
-For instance, your agency should get the Brand Plan and the Creative Brief.
-Your R&D could get the Brand Plan and the Innovation Plan.
-Your key salespeople could get the Brand Plan and the In-store Merchandising Plan.
+I recommend laminating two documents back-to-back.
+For instance, your agency should get the Brand Plan and the Creative Brief, your R&D could get the Innovation Plan, your key salespeople could get the In-store Merchandising Plan.

 I believe in “the power of threes.”
 Your one-page plan should force you to decide where to focus and allocate your limited resources.
 The other beauty of the one-page brand plan is that it forces you to focus on less.
 That helps focus your resources.